Lolly (song)

 "Lolly" is a song by American recording artist and record producer Maejor Ali (also known as Bei Maejor).
 The song, released as a single on September 17, 2013, features vocals from American rapper Juicy J and Canadian singer Justin Bieber.
 The song peaked 19 on the US Billboard Hot 100 chart.
 This is the first commercial song in which Justin Bieber raps.

 Music video

 The music video, directed by Matt Alonzo, shows Maejor Ali and Justin Bieber performing in a neon studio full of enthusiastic dancers and lollipop lickers.
 Juicy J is also featured in the video.

+Critical reception

+Kia Makarechi said the song "uses a worn-out metaphor for penis as the focal point of a brag track about how much the ladies love ... sucking on their respective ... 'lollies'" which they rhyme with "molly", a generic slang term for club drugs.